YongoDavid/Demo-2024-April/README.md

 April-17
 Everything , seems to be working now for the uderika project.
-The prject has been submittd to the client
+The prject has been submittd to the client.
+Desktop screen , not complete yet.